chuanyao17/Learning_notes/Heroku_commands.md

 ## heroku create

-When you create an app, a git remote called heroku is also created and associated with your local git repository(or fo git init for you to create a local git repo).
+When you create an app, a git remote called heroku is also created and associated with your local git repository.

 ## heroku addons:create heroku-postgresql:mini